ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In the newly created group-configuration resource, the value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.

-If the request specifies the parameter 'gid_reuse' encoding the CBOR simple value `true` (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4).
+If the request specifies the 'gid_reuse' parameter encoding the CBOR simple value `true` (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4).

 For each parameter not specified in the request, the Group Manager refers to the default values specified in {{default-values}}.

 After that, the Group Manager creates a new group-membership resource accessible at /ace-group/GROUPNAME to nodes that want to join the OSCORE group, as specified in {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Note that such group membership-resource comprises a number of sub-resources intended to current group members, as defined in {{Section 4.1 of RFC9594}} and {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}.

 From then on, the Group Manager will rely on the current group configuration to build the Join Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
-Furthermore, the Group Manager generates the following pieces of information, and assigns them to the newly created OSCORE group:
+Furthermore, the Group Manager generates the following pieces of information and assigns them to the newly created OSCORE group:

 * The OSCORE Master Secret.